Search Results: national parks

 Craters of the Moon National Monument and Preserve is located in Arco, Idaho.
 The unique terrain, formed by earthquake activity, appears similar to the moon’s surface.
 The now-protected basaltic lava field was formed from volcanic lava eruptions over the past 15,000 years.
 In fact, NASA […]

-Great Sand Dunes National Park, Colorado
+Family Fun at the Great Sand Dunes National Park, Colorado

 The Great Sand Dunes in Colorado have been on my bucket list for a long time.
 These dunes are the tallest in North America, rising to about 750 feet, and were formed more than 400K years ago.
 To read more about how the dunes formed […]